wp-plugins/wp-super-simple-speed/readme.txt

 	√ removes query strings from all static resources
 	√ plugin is less than 20kb in size
 	√ no unnecessary code or clutter
+	√ one click activate/deactivate
 	√ no configs or learning curve

+= Premium Features =

+	√ EVERYTHING in free version PLUS the following

+	√ full browser caching and content compression (mod_deflate, far-future-expires-headers and cache-control) √ automatically sets UTF-8 character encoding for .css .atom .rdf and several other file types √ forces compression for mangled `Accept-Encoding` request headers √ sends the CORS header for images when requested
+	√ allows cross-origin access to web fonts
+	√ prevents recompression for certain data
+	√ disables post-revisions and auto-drafts
+	√ disables self-pings

+	√ includes automatic html/js/css optimization and compression √ includes automatic image lazy loading functionality

+	√ one click installation
+	√ ideal for shared-hosting environments
+	√ WooCommerce and EDD compatible
+	√ no annual license renewals
+	√ most lightweight WordPress performance plugin (less than 50KB in size)

 = Need help with your page speed? =

-Don't have the time to optimize your site for best performance and speed?
-You bump into conflicts when trying?
-We can help.
+Don't have the time to optimize your site for best page speed and performance?
+Bumping into conflicts when trying?
+OPTIPress can help.
 Visit us at [OPTIPress - The WP Page Speed and Performance Professionals](http://optipress.org/) to see what we can do for you.

 = Backup =

-Please make sure that you make a backup of your root .htaccess before installing this plugin (just good practice).
+Please make sure that you make a backup of your root .htaccess before installing this plugin (just for good practice).

-= Uninstalling (important) =

-Should you for any reason whatsoever decide to deactivate & uninstall this plugin - do keep in mind that doing so will result in your root .htaccess being wiped clean.
-When this happens, simply head over to your settings > permalink settings and re-save your current permalink structure (this will prevent your site from breaking).
-Alternatively, you can upload your backed up .htaccess file.
-Then again, there is no reason to deactivate and uninstall this plugin as it doesn't alter your current .htaccess settings - it simply adds to it !

-= See an invalid argument error? (important) =

-Disable the display_errors setting on your web hosting account.
-This is a PHP setting that makes it display potential errors and other such things.
-The (possible) reported issue is a "Warning" and not an actual error.

-The code actually works fine, it's just that when you have debugging turned on, you'll get this message.

-Generally, live websites should not have error displays enabled in the first place.
-It's not a safe thing to do.

-The WP Super Simple Speed plugin is maintained by [OPTIPress - The WP Page Speed and Performance Optimization Professionals](http://optipress.org/)
+The WP Super Simple Speed plugin is maintained by [OPTIPress - The WordPress Page Speed and Performance Optimization Professionals](http://optipress.org/)

 == Installation ==